 Basically, when two or more negative stars end up in one’s Life Palace, there’s usually an issue and you can regard it as a ‘corrupt soul’.
 Of course, these are not the only signs we look out for when we assess a Zi Wei Dou Shu chart but what happens in one’s Life Palace is often telling enough.
 We’ve not even touched on the Flying Stars in Zi Wei Dou Shu yet, but I won’t go into that for now.

 Coming back to BaZi: It should be obvious he possesses neither Yang Metal nor Yang Earth’s positive qualities.
-You might be asking which part of the charts hint that he has tendencies to be a serial killer.
+You might be asking which part of the charts hints that he has tendencies to be a serial killer.
 Is it the fact that he’s under Indirect Resource or the fact that he’s a Yang Metal that’s encountered too much Water?
 If you were to ask me, it’s actually neither of these factors but something else in the chart.
 Here’s the hint: Should this chart have been born at a different hour, the outcome would have been completely different.

 The above example is perfect for showcasing why assessing one’s character using astrological charts is not that as straightforward as it seems because you can’t possibly categorize everyone in the world into just 10 groups based on their Daymasters or the main stars they’re born under in Zi Wei Dou Shu.
 I’ve written about this before: The Ten Gods in BaZi: How Not To Do A BaZi or Ten Gods Profile